skullface/acnh/README.md

 * Press the down <kbd>↓</kbd> directional-pad arrow to put away/take out your last-used tool

 ## Tips
-* The following items retain their original customization even after the art in the custom design slot is deleted or changed: island flag, phone case, face paint.
+* The following items retain their most recent customization even after the art in the custom design slot is deleted or changed: island flag, phone case, face paint.
-* If you need to craft something on your island but you’re far from one of your own benches, try popping into one of your villager’s houses to see if their DIY Craft bench is out, or use the one by Tom Nook inside Resident Services!\
+* If you need to craft something on your island but you’re far from one of your own benches, try popping into one of your villager’s houses to see if their DIY Craft bench is out, or use the one by Tom Nook inside Resident Services!

 ### Visiting other islands
 * Don’t run through flowers.
 It takes time for the blooms to grow back.
 Be sure to walk wherever you see flowers.